Bahawalnagar District: Languages

+At the time of the 2023 census, 94.08% of the population spoke Punjabi, 3.35% Urdu and 1.74% Saraiki as their first language.

 Shrine of Tajuddin Chishti

 Shaikh Khawaja Tajuddin Chishti also known as Taj Sarwar Chishti was a Sufi saint of Chishti Order.
 He was a grandson Shaikh Farid-ud-din Ganjshakar of Pakpattan and his descendants founded the village of Chishtian around 1265 CE (574 Hijri, Islamic calendar).
-Many native tribes in Punjab region accepted Islam due to his missionary Daawah.
+Many native tribes in Punjab region accepted Islam due to his missionary Dawaah.
 Shaikh Khawaja Tajuddin Chishti faced hostility from many Mughal and Turk tribes that opposed his Muslim missionary Daawah as it interfered with their plans and he was martyred in a battle and was buried in Chishtian.
 Shrine of Sufi saint Shaikh Khawaja Tajuddin Chishti, located at the city of Chishtian.
 The dargah of Shaikh Taj-ud-din Chishti is called Roza Taj Sarwar.